-Recent evidence-based nutrition guidelines for the prevention and management of diabetes, from Diabetes UK, specify that there should be an individualized approach to diet which considers personal and cultural preferences.^{35,36} The guidelines also emphasize increased consumption of vegetables, fruit, wholegrains, fish, nuts and pulses whilst reducing red and processed meat, refined carbohydrates and sugar-sweetened beverages.
-The American Diabetes Association makes similar recommendations in terms of self-care and lifestyle management including low carbohydrate diets to reduce glycemia and body weight in some patient groups.37 The Diabetes Canada Clinical Practice Guidelines Expert Committee recommends that people with diabetes should receive expert nutrition counselling to reduce glycated hemoglobin (HbA1c) and improve glycemic control which includes carbohydrate restriction.38 The Diabetes and Nutrition Study Group of the European Association for the Study of Diabetes recommend a similar approach with an increased intake of dietary fiber as a source of carbohydrate.39 Diabetes Australia makes comparable recommendations with regard to carbohydrate reduction and advises that β-OX = beta oxidation; ACC = acetyl-coenzyme A carboxylase; ACL = adenosine citrate synthase; CD36 = cluster of differentiation 36 (also known as platelet glycoprotein 4, fatty acid translocase); CPT-1 = carnitine palmitoyl transferase; FAS = fatty acid synthase; Fr-1,6-P2 = fructose-1,6-bisphosphate; Fru2,6-P2 = fructose-2,6-bisphosphate; Fru-6-P = glucose-6-phosphate/fructose-6-phosphate; GLUT4HK = glucose transporter-4 hexokinase; LCFA = long chain fatty acids; LCFAcyl-CoA = long-chain fatty acyl-coenzyme-A; PDH = pyruvate dehydrogenase; PFK-1 = 6-phosphofructo-1-kinase; PFK-2 = 6-phosphofructo-2-kinase.
-Source: Adapted from Hue and Taestmever, 2009.110 carbohydrate intake is spread into even amounts throughout the day with a preference for foods with low glycemic index which are more slowly ingested and are less likely to make blood sugar levels spike.40 Using the KD in diabetes, therefore, is consistent with some guidelines to use lowcarbohydrate diets to achieve weight loss and glycemic control but it must be monitored and tailored to the individual patient.
+Recent evidence-based nutrition guidelines for the prevention and management of diabetes from Diabetes UK specify that there should be an individualized approach to diet that considers personal and cultural preferences.35,36 The guidelines also emphasize increased consumption of vegetables, fruit, wholegrains, fish, nuts and pulses, whilst reducing red and processed meat, refined carbohydrates and sugar-sweetened beverages.
+The American Diabetes Association makes similar recommendations in terms of self-care and lifestyle management, including low carbohydrate diets to reduce glycemia and body weight in some patient groups.37 The Diabetes Canada Clinical Practice Guidelines Expert Committee recommends that people with diabetes should receive expert nutrition counselling to reduce glycated hemoglobin (HbA1c) and improve glycemic control, which includes carbohydrate restriction.38 The Diabetes and Nutrition Study Group of the European Association for the Study of Diabetes recommend a similar approach with an increased intake of dietary fiber as a source of carbohydrate.
+Diabetes Australia makes comparable recommendations with regard to carbohydrate reduction and advises β-OX = beta oxidation; CD36 = cluster of differentiation 36 (also known as platelet glycoprotein 4, fatty acid translocase); CPT-1 = carnitine palmitoyl transferase-1; Fru-1, 6-P2 = fructose-1, 6-bisphosphate; Fru-2, 6-P2 = fructose-2, 6-bisphosphate; Fru-6-P = fructose-6-phosphate; Glc-6-P/Fru-6-P = glucose-6-phosphate/fructose-6-phosphate; GLUT4 HK = glucose transporter-4 hexokinase; LCFA = long chain fatty acids; LCFAcyl-CoA = long-chain fatty acyl-coenzyme-A; PDH = pyruvate dehydrogenase; PFK-1 = 6-phosphofructo-1-kinase; PFK-2 = 6-phosphofructo-2-kinase.

+Figure 1: Interaction of glucose and fatty-acid oxidation and the generation of ketone bodies that carbohydrate intake is spread into even amounts throughout the day, with a preference for foods with low glycemic index, which are more slowly ingested and are less likely to make blood sugar levels spike.
+Using the KD in diabetes, therefore, is consistent with some guidelines to use low-carbohydrate diets to achieve weight loss and glycemic control, but it must be monitored and tailored to the individual patient.